Program Manager & Certified Proof Alliance Trainer

 In her current position, Lauren provides education to women of child-bearing age, and the professionals who work with them about the dangers of alcohol use during pregnancy, as well as how Fetal Alcohol Spectrum Disorders (FASD) may present in an individual across the lifespan.
 Lauren also serves in several workgroups whose efforts focus on the prevention of FASD.

-In her spare time, Amy is actively pursuing a career as a mixed media artist, enjoys hearing live music with her sweetheart and is a parent of two amazing young men!
+In her spare time, Amy creates funky art for non-profit fundraisers, enjoys hearing live music with her husband, and is the parent of two amazing young men.